Why SSL Certificates Are Mandatory for Indian Websites in 2026

 How to Get an SSL Certificate for Your Website

 Choose a Certificate Authority (CA) or Hosting Provider: Many web hosting providers in India offer free SSL certificates (Domain Validation, or DV type) as part of their hosting packages.
-You can also purchase paid SSL certificates from reputable CAs like DigiCert, Sectigo, or GeoTrust, or their authorized resellers in India.
+You can also purchase paid SSL certificates from reputable CAs such as DigiCert, Sectigo, or GeoTrust, or from their authorized resellers in India.

-- Complete Validation: The CA will verify your domain ownership (for DV), or your organization’s details (for OV/EV).
+2. Complete Validation: The CA will verify your domain ownership (for DV) or your organization’s details (for OV/EV).

 Also Read: Why HTTPS is Non-Negotiable for Indian E-commerce